Noor-Nizar/KAREN_NER/README.md

 Existing NER models, such as [marefa-nlp/marefa-ner](https://huggingface.co/marefa-nlp/marefa-ner) (1) and [hatmimoha/arabic-ner](https://huggingface.co/hatmimoha/arabic-ner) (2), do not capture all the required entities.
 Additionally, the data they were trained on is unavailable, making fine-tuning challenging.

+Finally the output entities that will be returned by the endpoint will also include the entities captured by model (1) which are :

+- Person, Location, Organization, Nationality, Job, Product, Event, Time, Art-Work

 ## Approach

 ### Day 1